philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 ![image](https://raw.githubusercontent.com/philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/master/Instructions/Labs/media/revisions/flow2.png)

 ## Task \#2: Validate and test the flow
+Here will will add a new visit using the Campust Staff app and test our flow.

-1. Open a new tab in your browser and navigate to <https://make.powerapps.com>
+1. Open a new tab in your browser and navigate to <https://make.powerapps.com> in your Sales Trial environment

 2. Click **Apps** and select the **Campus Staff** app you created